A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Preliminaries

-As discussed in the introduction already, these semigroups frequently arise in the study of differential and evolution equations as is e.g. exemplified by the initial value problem ($\dagger$) and in particular, by the results of Crandall and Liggett \cite{CL1971b}, the expression of the exponential formula discussed there always generates such a semigroup on $\overline{\mathrm{dom}A}$ which will be the main object of study of this paper.
-Concretely, the following result was established: \begin{theorem}[Crandall and Liggett \cite{CL1971b}] Let $X$ be a Banach space and $A$ an accretive operator on $X$ such that there exists a $\lambda_0>0$ with
+As discussed in the introduction already, these semigroups frequently arise in the study of differential and evolution equations as is e.g.\ exemplified by the initial value problem ($\dagger$).
+In particular, by the results of Crandall and Liggett \cite{CL1971b}, the exponential formula discussed before always generates such a semigroup on $\overline{\mathrm{dom}A}$ which will be the main object of study of this paper.
+Concretely, the following result was established in \cite{CL1971b}: \begin{theorem}[Crandall and Liggett \cite{CL1971b}] Let $X$ be a Banach space and $A$ an accretive operator on $X$ such that there exists a $\lambda_0>0$ with

 Then